How is periodontal disease treated?

 Benefits of Treatment

 Successful treatment reduces the risk of tooth loss due to gum disease and can extend the longevity of your teeth and possibly your life.
-Research has proven that bacteria from periodontal infections can travel through the bloodstream and affect other areas of the body, sometimes contributing to other health conditions.
+Research has proven that bacteria from periodontal infections can travel through the bloodstream and affect other areas of the body, raising our risk of other health conditions.
 Root debridement therapy reduces the bacteria and inflammation that cause these conditions.
 In addition, healthy teeth and gums are always more attractive than a diseased mouth!

 We're Here To Help!